WeibingChen17/PopclipExtension-DownloadPDF/Readme.md

 1. Download the MendeleyImport.popclipextz and double click it.
 2. Input the absolute path to your Watched Folder of Mendeley Desktop and click OK.
 ## Usage
-1. Select a URL of a pdf file (begins with http and ends with .pdf).
+1. Select a URL of a pdf file
 2. Wait for the download to finish.